-- Note For ease of use and for understanding your code, remember that class names should always be capitalized in Swift.
+Note For ease of use and for understanding your code, remember that class names should always be capitalized in Swift.
 Object names should always start lowercase.
 For example, Book would be an appropriate name for a class, and book would be a great name for an object based on the Book class.
 For a two-word object, such as the book's author, an appropriate name would be bookAuthor.
-This type of capitalization is called lower camel case. - 8.
-Now look in your main project folder; you should have a new file.
-It is called Customer.swift. - Note If you had created a class in Objective-C, Customer.h and Customer.m files would have been created.
+This type of capitalization is called lower camel case.

+8. Now look in your main project folder; you should have a new file.
+It is called Customer.swift.

+Note If you had created a class in Objective-C, Customer.h and Customer.m files would have been created.
 The .h file is the header file that contains information about your class.
 The header file lists all of the properties and methods in your class, but it does actually contain the code related to them.
 The .m file is the implementation file, which is where you write the code for your methods.
 In Swift, the entire class is contained in a single file.

 9. The Customer.swift file should now be selected, and you will see the window shown in Figure 5-13.
 Notice it does not contain a lot of information currently.
 The first part, with the double slashes (//), consists of comments and is not considered part of the code.
 Comments allow you to tell those who might read your code what each portion of code is meant to accomplish.
-The second part of the file is your new Customer class.
-The new class declaration is as follows:
+All you have done this far in Swift is create a file.
+You now need to add the code to the file to actually create a class.
+In your Swift file, type the following:

 '''

-class Customer: NSObject {
+class Customer {

-}

 '''

 Figure 5-13.
-Your empty Customer class
+Your empty customer class